Dynamics of geodesics, and Maass cusp forms: Discretization of geodesics

 given by the two branches

+will play a crucial role.
+By iterating the map~$F$ we get a \emph{discrete(-time) dynamical system}

-can be thought of as a discrete version of the geodesic flow on~$X$: The map~$F$ and its iterates capture the essential geometric and dynamical properties of the geodesic flow that will be needed for establishing the relation between the geodesics on $X$ and the Maass cusp forms for~$\Gamma$.
-In particular, the orbits of the map~$F$ describe the future behavior of (almost all) geodesics on~$X$, and periodic geodesics on~$X$ correspond to points $x\in(0,\infty)\smallsetminus\Q$ with periodic (i.\,e., finite) orbits under~$F$.\footnote{We remark that the formula for~$F$ is identical to the map~$\Phi$ given in \cite[Section~1.1, Lemma]{Choie_Zagier} in connection with the so-called rational period functions.}
+which we denote for short by~$F$ as well.
+(It will always be clear if~$F$ refers to the map in~\eqref{def:F} or to the map in~\eqref{def:Fdyn}.)
+We will show that this discrete dynamical system can be thought of as a discrete version of the geodesic flow on~$X$: The map~$F$ and its iterates capture the essential geometric and dynamical properties of the geodesic flow that will be needed for establishing the relation between the geodesics on $X$ and the Maass cusp forms for~$\Gamma$.
+In particular, the orbits of the map~$F$ describe the future behavior of (almost all) geodesics on~$X$, and periodic geodesics on~$X$ correspond to points~$x\in(0,\infty)\smallsetminus\Q$ with periodic (i.\,e., finite) orbits under~$F$.\footnote{We remark that the formula for~$F$ is identical to the map~$\Phi$ given in \cite[Section~1.1, Lemma]{Choie_Zagier} in connection with the so-called rational period functions.}

 The construction of~$F$ from the geodesic flow on~$X$ proceeds in several steps: We first choose a `good' cross section (in the sense of Poincar\'e) for the geodesic flow on~$X$, i.\,e., a subset~$\wh C$ of the unit tangent bundle of~$X$ that is intersected by all periodic geodesics at least once, and each intersection between any geodesic on~$X$ and~$\wh C$ is discrete.
 We refer to the discussion below for precise definitions.
 The choice of~$\wh C$ yields a first return map, which is the map that assigns to each element $\wh v\in\wh C$ the next intersection between~$\wh C$ and the geodesic on~$X$ starting at time~$0$ in the direction~$\wh v$.
 The first return map provides a first discretization of the geodesic flow on~$X$.